pmemhackathon/hackathon/examples/B/README.txt

 This example consists of these files:

 pmemkv.cpp        -- simple C++ program using libpmemkv kvinit.cpp        -- convenient function for creating/opening the kv store
 Makefile          -- rules for building this example kv.py             -- simple Python program using libpmemkv PmemkvExample/    -- simple Java project with its files:
 	Makefile           -- rules for building the Java example pom.xml            -- project and dependencies configuration
 	PmemkvExample.java -- source file (located in sub-dir src/main/java)
-run_cpp.sh     -- script to run the C++ version run_py.sh      -- script to run the Python version run_java.sh    -- script to run the Java version
+run_cpp.sh        -- script to run the C++ version run_py.sh         -- script to run the Python version run_java.sh       -- script to run the Java version run_cross_lang.sh -- script executing all languages alternatively

 To build this example run: make
 To run it and see what it illustrates run:
 ./run_cpp.sh, ./run_py.sh or ./run_java.sh

+The last script - run_cross_lang.sh - shows how data in the same database can be accessed using various programs, even implemented in different programming languages.
+This will work in pmemkv as long as they use the same engine.

 Modifying the code and running steps is a great way to learn from this example.